biaTrivillin/papyrus-portal/README.md

 <br><br>

 ## Figma Design
-The primary design of the project was created in the Figma platform and is available at the following [link](https://www.figma.com/file/YDu2NPpAVSVojwknqt8gZT/Untitled?type=design&node-id=0%3A1&mode=design&t=NVZ160uayM8lR4D8-1)
+The primary design of the project was created in the Figma platform and is available at the [link](https://www.figma.com/file/YDu2NPpAVSVojwknqt8gZT/Untitled?type=design&node-id=0%3A1&mode=design&t=NVZ160uayM8lR4D8-1)
 <br><br>

 ## Images credits